-The Company has provided a guarantee to QEL, whereby the Company guarantees certain amounts payable to QEL by specified third parties.
+The Company has provided a guarantee to QEL as a subsidiary, whereby the Company guarantees certain amounts payable to QEL by specified third parties.
 The intent of the guarantee is to transfer credit risk to the Company as a part of a capital management strategy.
-The maximum amount payable under the guarantee as at 31 December 2020 was USD 324,420,000 (2019: USD 258,079,000).
+The maximum amount payable under the guarantee as at 31 December 2021 was USD 273,908,000 (2020: USD 324,420,000).